chancecmu/pui-homework/final-project/README.md

 Describe your website (300 words).

 * **What is the purpose of your website?**
   The purpose of my website is to showcase the functional components of a case study called *Shelf*.
-It highlights my design thinking and visual design skills, aimed at engaging both prospective users of *Shelf* and hiring managers evaluating my expertise.
+It highlights my design thinking and visual design skills, aimed at engaging both prospective users of *Shelf* and hiring managers evaluating my visual design skills.

 * **Who is the target audience?**
   The target audience includes potential *Shelf* users and hiring managers interested in assessing my capabilities in visual design and case study presentation.